 Unmapped columns in your CSV can be optionally imported (see checkbox at bottom of mapper) into the "Create New Users" tab to the right of all colored headers.
 Any column in the Sheet can be used with combinations of text formulas like =LEFT(), =RIGHT(), =LOWER() and concatenation operators like "&" (see example below).

 Pro-tip: If you build column-referenced formulas like this, for columns like user email, if you leave your Row 3 formulas in the Sheet they will be auto-preserved and applied to all rows during your future CSV uploads!
 Time saver!!!

-After you've populated First name and Last name columns, the next step will ask you to generate and validate email addresses.
-To validate email addresses, User Gopher checks for the following potential errors.
+After you've populated the First name and Last name columns, the next step will ask you to generate and validate email addresses.
+To validate email addresses, Gopher for Users checks for the following potential errors: